jgstew/tools/AppleScript/README.md

 - http://fileinfo.com/extension/scpt

+### Example:

-Example: To execute a `.scpt` file on the command line: `osascript openQnA.scpt`
+- To execute a `.scpt` file on the command line:
+ - `osascript openQnA.scpt`
+- To execute an AppleScript command without a file:
+ - `osascript -e 'tell application "Terminal" to set shell to do script "clear" in window 1'`